What is Cost of Equity Capital Formula?

 - Cost of Equity Formula= 15.68%

-You can use the following Cost of Equity Formula Calculator.
+We can use the following cost of equity formula calculator.

-- A firm uses a cost of equity (Ke) to assess the relative attractiveness of its opportunities in the form of investments, including both external projects and internal acquisition.
-Companies will typically use a combination of debt and equity financing, with equity capital is proving to be more expensive.
+- A firm uses a cost of equity (Ke) to assess the relative attractiveness of its opportunities in the form of investments, including external projects and internal acquisitions.
+Companies will typically use a combination of debt and equity financing, with equity capital proving to be more expensive.

 - Investors willing to invest in stock also use a cost of equity to find whether the company is earning a rate of return greater than it, less than it, or equal to that rate.

-- Equity Analyst, Research Analyst, Buy or sell side Analyst, etc. who are majorly involve in financing modeling and issue research reports uses the cost of equity to arrive at the valuation of the companies they follow and then accordingly advise whether the stock is over or under value and then take an investment decision based on that.
+- Equity Analyst, Research Analyst, buy or sell-side analyst, etc., who are majorly involved in financing modeling and issuing research reports, uses the cost of equity to arrive at the valuation of the companies they follow.
+Then, advise whether the stock is over or undervalued and then make an investment decision.

-- There are many other methods also used to compute the cost of equity, which are running a regression analysis, multi-factor model, survey method, etc.
+- Many other methods are also used to compute the cost of equity, which are running a regression analysis, multi-factor model, survey method, etc.

-Now let us take the case mentioned in the above Cost of Equity Formula Example #1 to illustrate the same in the excel template below.
+Let us take the case mentioned in example no.1 to illustrate the same in cost of equity formula excel.

-Suppose a company named XYZ is a regularly paying dividend company.
-Its stock price is currently trading at 20 and expects to pay a dividend of 3.20 next year has the following dividend payment history.
+Suppose XYZ Co. is a regularly paying dividend company.
+Its stock price is currently trading at 20.
+It expects to pay a dividend of 3.20 next year.
+The following is the dividend payment history.

-In the below-given table is the data for the calculation of the cost of equity.
+In the below-given table is the data for calculating the cost of equity.

-In the below given excel template, we have used the calculation of Cost of Equity Equation to find the Cost of Equity.
+In the below given cost of equity formula excel template, we have used the cost of equity equation calculation to find the cost of equity.

 Cost of Equity Formula Video